Helping museum visitors appreciate art

 — Museum/Art Gallery Visitor

-There was also an existing interview with a museum tour guide about her interactions with visitors, which offered further insights into visitors’ needs:
+There was also an existing interview with a museum tour guide about her interactions with visitors, which offered further insights into visitors’ needs and behaviors:

 “At the end of the day ... artwork is really meant to also sort of understand yourself in an interesting way.”